remotestorage/remotestorage.js/doc/caching.md

-TODO: Update to new API

 Caching in remotestorage.js
 ===========================

-remotestorage.js gives you the option to synchronize some or all of the remote data your app has access to, to a local database.
-Usually this database is a indexedDB.
+remotestorage.js gives you the option to synchronize some or all of the remote data your app has access to, to a local store.
+Usually this store is an indexedDB database.

 Enabling caching has several benefits and drawbacks:
 * Speed of access: locally cached data is available to the app a lot faster.